Zacaria/apidays-2023/docs/Presentation.md

 - compiled
 - no GC
 - compiler developed in Rust
-- low and high level : compilation with zero cost abstraction
+- low and high level : zero cost abstraction
 - no manual memory management : Ownership & Borrow checker

 => There is no blackbox between you and the machine <!-- .element: class="fragment" data-fragment-index="1" -->